Aidbox/examples/aidbox-subscriptions-to-kafka/README.md

   ]
 }
 ```

-This resource describes the data source for the subscription but doesn't actually execute any activities from Aidbox.
+This resource describes the data source for the subscription but doesn't execute any activities from Aidbox.

 ### Create TopicDestination Resource

+Creating this resource establishes a connection to the Kafka server.
+When the system produces an event, it will be processed to the specified Kafka topic.

 ```json
 POST /fhir/TopicDestination